Website Analytics Without a Consent Banner (Legally)

 Privacy-first, cookieless analytics tools break that cycle.
 They give you the metrics you need — pageviews, referrers, device breakdown, top pages, geographic distribution — without touching your visitor's device.
 No cookies.
 No personal data.
 No consent banner.
 No data loss.

-Copper Analytics goes further than most: you get AI crawler tracking to see which bots are scraping your content, Core Web Vitals monitoring to track site performance, and a real-time dashboard — all without a single cookie.
+AI crawler tracking to see which bots scrape your content, Core Web Vitals monitoring for site performance, and a real-time dashboard — all without a single cookie.
+Free tier available.

 Privacy-first analytics with full visitor coverage, AI crawler tracking, and Core Web Vitals.
 No cookies.
 No consent popups.
 Free tier available.